The Gut-Fertility Connection: Why Focus on Gut Health for Reproductive Health

 What are some non-gut symptoms to look out for?

-This is often harder to establish without proper tests, some common non-gut symptoms include:
+This is often harder to establish without proper tests, but some common non-gut symptoms include:

 - Unexplained infertility

 - Trouble focusing

 - Headaches (from resorption of cellular toxins back into the body)

 - Chronic yeast infections

 - Constant hunger or cravings, especially for carbohydrates/sugar

 - Joint pain

 Is there any way to know my gut is ok?
 Are there any gut health tests?